-Based on our consolidation evaluation, the Company has consolidated three VIE's as of January 1, 2010 that were not previously consolidated.
-Our retained beneficial interest is, minimally, the subordinate tranche of these re-securitizations.
-In some cases we hold interests in additional tranches.
-As of January 1, 2010, we have consolidated these trusts and recognized the assets and liabilities at their carrying value.
-The effect in the current quarter is the inclusion of assets of \$1.6 billion of non-Agency mortgage-backed securities at fair value no longer retained by the Company, the inclusion in our liabilities of \$1.6 billion of non-recourse securitized debt associated with these mortgage-backed securities and the de-recognition of gains on sales of bonds during 2009 associated with re-securitizations.
-These accounting changes had no economic effect on us.
+Based on the Company's consolidation evaluation, the Company consolidated three VIEs on January 1, 2010 that were not previously consolidated and consolidated three VIEs that it created during 2010.
+The Company's retained beneficial interest is typically the subordinated tranches of these re-securitizations and in some cases the Company may hold interests in additional tranches.
+The effect in the current year is the inclusion of an additional \$2.1 billion of non-Agency mortgage-backed securities at fair value no longer retained by the Company and the inclusion in its liabilities of \$2.1 billion of non-recourse securitized debt associated with these re-securitizations.

-On an ongoing basis, our retained beneficial interests will be fair valued as Level 2 assets.
+On an ongoing basis, the Company's retained beneficial interests will be fair valued as Level 2 assets.
 The consolidated third-party owned interests will be fair valued as Level 3 assets using the sale price as fair value.
-This is due to the fact that we have no control over the third-party interests and will not receive any future value from them.
-Line items pertaining to the third-party owned interests are separately stated within our consolidated financial statements and labeled as "Non-Retained".
+This is due to the fact that the Company has no control over the third-party interests and will not receive any future value from them.
+Line items pertaining to the third-party owned interests are separately stated within the Company's consolidated financial statements and labeled as "non-retained".

 The trusts are structured as pass through entities that receive principal and interest on the underlying collateral and distribute those payments to the certificate holders.
-The assets and other instruments held by the securitization entities are restricted and can only be used to fulfill the obligations of the securitization entity.
-Additionally, the obligations of the securitization entities do not have any recourse to the general credit of any other consolidated subsidiaries, nor to Chimera as the primary beneficiary.
-The Company's risks associated with its involvement with these VIE's is limited to its risks and rights as a certificate holder of the bonds it has retained.
+The assets and other instruments held by the securitization entities are restricted and can only be used to fulfill the obligations of the securitization entitie.
+Additionally, the obligations of the securitization entities do not have any recourse to the general credit of any other consolidated subsidiaries, nor to the Company as the primary beneficiary.
+The Company's risks associated with its involvement with these VIEs is limited to its risks and rights as a certificate holder of the bonds it has retained.
+See Note 5 for a discussion of the fair value measurement of the assets and liabilities.

-The securitization entities newly consolidated by the Company are similar in nature to the portfolio as a whole.
+The securitization entities newly consolidated by the Company are similar in nature to the Company's portfolio as a whole.
 The securitization entities are all composed of RMBS of the quality and characteristics of assets reflected in the RMBS classifications found in the Company's consolidated financial statements.
-Please see Note 3 for a discussion of the securities characteristics of the portfolio.
+See Note 3 for a discussion of the securities characteristics of the portfolio.